Anatomy and Physiology of the Respiratory System

 81. What is the pulmonary vascular system?

-It delivers blood to and from the lungs for gas exchange.
-The pulmonary vascular system provides nutritional substances distal to the terminal bronchioles.
+It delivers blood to and from the lungs for gas exchange and provides nutritional substances distal to the terminal bronchioles.

 82. What does the pulmonary vascular system consist of?